phineas-pta/comfyui-auto-nodes-layout/README.md

 the principle is use an external library to calculate all nodes position, then retrieve back to `LiteGraph.js`

+recommend to remove reroute nodes:
+- directed acyclic graph has start & end nodes
+- the algorithms work by assigning ranks/depth to each node (hence “hierarchical” or “layered” in context of tree/upside-down graph)
-recommend: remove reroute nodes so the algorithms work better as it figures out the ranks/depth, after applied layout u can re-add reroute nodes for any wires partially hidden by nodes
+- reroute nodes mess up ranks/depth so should be removed
+- after applied layout u can re-add reroute nodes for any wires intercepted or  partially hidden by nodes
+- *side-note*: since ComfyUI workflows are left-right hence no depth but column

 requirements:
 - ComfyUI version later than PR comfyanonymous/ComfyUI#1273 or commit `bc76b38`